dguest/atlas-dl/_episodes/01-basic-repo.md

 a very good way to explain _why_ you decided to make this change.

 Also note that a good commit message might run for several paragraphs to explain the full context of the commit.
+Each time you call `-m` it will start a new paragraph, which is convient if you want to write a short (less than 50 characters is recommended) description followed by a longer one.
 If you need something more verbose, you can use the contents of a text file with `git commit -F file.txt`.

 This all might be review, but next the real fun begins: we'll push this repository to gitlab.